 - 14. Keep track of all your devices

 - 14. Report any lost or stolen University-owned devices

 Note: Under a new university-wide contract, Sophos Intercept X Advanced is replacing McAfee endpoint protection at UMass Amherst.
 More information will follow.

 For questions, contact the IT professional in your department as applicable, or IT User Services.

 Faculty and staff can protect their University-owned computers by checking off all items on this list.
 Some computers are centrally-managed by the department, but in other cases, faculty and staff are responsible for individually adhering to the University's data security policies.
 If applicable, check with the IT professional in your department before making changes to your computer.
 Your department may also have other internal security policies you need to adhere to and some checklist items may have already been completed on your behalf.
 For personal computing devices, see our Security Checklist for Personal Computers.

-Note: Please do not use the personal version of McAfee anti-virus software on University-owned computers.
+Note: Please do not use the personal version of Sophos anti-virus software on University-owned computers.

 Beware of fake anti-virus software and other rogue programs.
 Always download software from reputable sources.